State's first monkeypox case involving day care center turns up in Rantoul

 But screening of children, other staff members and their close contacts was in high gear.

-“We hope there are no kid cases,” said Champaign-Urbana Public Health District Director Julie Pryde.
+“We hope there are no kid cases,” said Champaign-Urbana Public Health District Administrator Julie Pryde.
 “But for all we know, the employee could have gotten it from a kid.”

 The Rantoul case is Illinois’ first monkeypox case connected with a day care center, according to Illinois Department of Public Health spokeswoman Lauri Sanders.